MayureshM0re/Kecilin-Person-Detection-/README.md

-Following are the links to dataset for training, video for script and video output (demo) :

-I have trained the dataset using my laptops GPU and YOLOv8n NANO model is being used GPU specification : NVIDIA GeForce RTX 3050 Ti 4gb DDR6
+I have trained the dataset using my laptops GPU and YOLOv8n NANO model is being used GPU specification: NVIDIA GeForce RTX 3050 Ti 4gb DDR6

 Pre-requisites to run the code :